nutritionfactsorg/daily-dozen-ios/Docs/LibraryNotes.md

 * Language: Swift 5.0
 * Swift Package Manager: 4.2
 * Version: `1.1.0` (2019.05)
-* Wanrings: Using 'class' keyword to define a class-constrained protocol is deprecated; use 'AnyObject' instead
+* Warnings: Using 'class' keyword to define a class-constrained protocol is deprecated; use 'AnyObject' instead

 The `ActiveLabel` library, as used in the DailyDozen, can be replaced by the [Swift Foundation Library `AttributedString`](https://developer.apple.com/documentation/foundation/attributedstring).
 The `AttributedString` structure is available starting wiht iOS 15.